 Many law practices utilize Wi-Fi to easily grant staff members access to the network.
 Unfortunately, Wi-Fi is not incredibly secure.
 There are, however, some simple yet powerful ways you can fortify your network.

-Tighten Access and Cyber-Security for Law Firms
+Tighten Access and Data Security for Law Firms

 Use the guidance above on improving password management to ensure your administrator password is as strong and secure as it can be.
 Never use the default password you received when first setting up your network as your administrator password; change it immediately.